petter-holmberg/elements/README.md

 ##### Arrays

 Arrays have regular semantics, lexicographic comparison operators, and supporting functions and type functions for iteration and element access.
-Arrays also provides a monadic interface through the member functions `.map` and `.flat_map`.
+Arrays also provide a monadic interface through the member functions `.map` and `.flat_map`.

 `array_single_ended` implements an array of elements contiguously allocated on the free store.
 It stores a single pointer on the stack, keeping the array size and capacity in a header to the array elements.